segmentio/conf/README.md

 Custom Sources
 --------------

-We mentionned the `conf.Loader` type supported setting custom sources that the program configuration can be loaded from.
+We mentioned the `conf.Loader` type supported setting custom sources that the program configuration can be loaded from.
 Here's the the `conf.Source` interface
 definition:
 ```go